GuilhermeSembeneli/git-explorer/README.md

 # Github Explorer

 1. This project doesnt completed!
-2. New features cooming soon
+- New features cooming soon
+- In this project i will be consuming the github api;

 # About Github Explorer